Trustworthy Transfer Learning: A Survey: Applications

 \subsection{Bioinformatics}

-Notably, \shortciteA{Theodoris2023TransferLE} have introduced an attention-based foundation model Geneformer pre-trained on over 30 million single-cell transcriptomes to capture network dynamics (e.g., gene interactions).
+Notably, \citet{Theodoris2023TransferLE} introduce an attention-based foundation model Geneformer pre-trained on over 30 million single-cell transcriptomes to capture network dynamics (e.g., gene interactions).
 They also demonstrate the effectiveness of Geneformer in various downstream tasks with limited data through fine-tuning.
-Later, \shortciteA{hou2024assessing} illustrate the efficacy of the pre-trained large language model GPT-4 in cell type annotation of single-cell RNA-seq data.
-Besides, \shortciteA{hu2020iterative} and \shortciteA{aminzadeh2024single} develop unified transfer learning frameworks for open-world single-cell annotation across different species and tissues, as well as for batch correction and multi-omics integration.
-Similarly, \shortciteA{mieth2019using} study the clustering of single-cell RNA-seq data on the small disease- or tissue-specific data sets by leveraging prior knowledge from large reference data sets. \shortciteA{hetzel2022predicting} and \shortciteA{lotfollahi2022mapping} leverage architecture surgery based transfer learning techniques to understand cellular heterogeneity.
+Later, \citet{hou2024assessing} illustrate the efficacy of the pre-trained large language model GPT-4 in cell type annotation of single-cell RNA-seq data.
+Besides, \citet{hu2020iterative} develop a unified transfer learning framework for open-world single-cell classification across different species and tissues.
+Similarly, \citet{mieth2019using} study the clustering of single-cell RNA-seq data on the small disease- or tissue-specific data sets by leveraging prior knowledge from large reference data sets. \citet{hetzel2022predicting,lotfollahi2022mapping} leverage architecture surgery based transfer learning techniques to understand cellular heterogeneity.

-In addition, recent efforts~\shortcite{rao2019evaluating,detlefsen2022learning,heinzinger2019modeling} have been devoted to protein representation learning for downstream tasks using language models pre-trained on a large protein corpus.
-Typically, \shortciteA{rao2019evaluating} introduce a protein transfer learning benchmark TAPE for learning transferable protein representation, while \shortciteA{detlefsen2022learning} further improve the quality of protein representation by considering the geometry of representation space. \shortciteA{dieckhaus2024transfer} also exploit the pre-trained ProteinMPNN model~\shortcite{dauparas2022robust} to extract embeddings of input proteins, which are then used to predict stability changes for protein point mutations.
+In addition, recent efforts~\cite{rao2019evaluating,detlefsen2022learning,heinzinger2019modeling} have been devoted to protein representation learning for downstream tasks using language models pre-trained on a large protein corpus.
+Typically, \citet{rao2019evaluating} introduce a protein transfer learning benchmark TAPE for learning transferable protein representation, and \citet{detlefsen2022learning} further improve the quality of protein representation by considering the geometry of representation space. \citet{dieckhaus2024transfer} also exploit the pre-trained ProteinMPNN model~\cite{dauparas2022robust} to extract embeddings of input proteins, which are then used to predict stability changes for protein point mutations.